ikilledthosekidsin1985/ikilledthosekidsin1985/README.md

   Feel free to interact with me, I would adore talking to anyone.
 FNaF or not, I'm overall a social person.

   That being said I don't do well with doubles.
- Afton kids you can interact with me, I'm not evil I swear.
+ Afton kids or sourcemates you can interact with me, I'm not evil I swear.
 Don't be afraid to approach me

   I use He/Him pronouns, C+H are always loved when I'm alone, but with my friends most of them are uncomfortable with it.